⚡ Quick Verdict:

 🏆 WINNER: SALESFORCE

-Salesforce and Close CRM are built for very different buyers.
+Salesforce and Close CRM serve different buyers.

 More of Salesforce Compared